duruvic01/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-02/README.md

 #### Features used :
 -	Microsoft Excel: Used for CSV data handling
--	Microsoft SQL Server Management Studio 20: o	Create database o	Select statement o	Where clause o	Group by clause o	Order by clause
+-	Microsoft SQL Server Management Studio 20:
+  -	Create database
+  - Select statement
+ o	Where clause
+ o	Group by clause
+ o	Order by clause